The Standard Formula: A Guide to Solvency II – Chapter 9: Internal Models

 Introduction

-There are two main methods of calculating the solvency capital requirement (SCR) under Solvency II, the “standard formula” and “internal model” methods:
+There are two main methods of calculating the SCR under Solvency II, the “standard formula” and “IM” methods:

-(a) The standard formula method, as its name suggests, is the default approach and is a standard set of rules which apply unless a (re)insurer has an internal model.
-Nonetheless, calculation of the SCR under the standard formula method is complex, involving many assumptions and consideration of seven categories of risk and within that, twenty-two sub-categories — and a degree of standardisation that may not always be optimal or appropriate; and
+• The standard formula method, as its name suggests, is the default approach and is a standard set of rules which apply unless a (re)insurer has an IM.
+Nonetheless, calculation of the SCR under the standard formula method is complex, involving many assumptions and consideration of seven categories of risk and within that, 22 sub-categories — and a degree of standardisation that may not always be optimal or appropriate.

-(b) Under the alternative, internal model method, a (re)insurer must analyse data relating to its own risks and develop its own assumptions, calibrations and correlations.
+• Under the alternative, IM method, a (re)insurer must analyse data relating to its own risks and develop its own assumptions, calibrations and correlations.
 Stochastic models and other sophisticated statistical techniques will typically be used.
-The IM will be bespoke to the (re)insurer and may be voluntarily adopted with regulatory approval or, in theory at least, imposed upon the (re)insurer.
+The IM will be bespoke to the (re)insurer and may be voluntarily adopted with regulatory approval or, in theory at least, imposed upon the (re)insurer by its regulator.

-Following the UK’s departure from the European Union on 31 December 2020, the UK’s divergence from EU-derived rules includes liberalisation of the EU Solvency II regime towards a new Solvency UK, moving the UK back toward a less prescriptive and more principles-based regulatory rule set.
+Following Brexit, the UK’s divergence from EU-derived rules includes liberalisation of the EU Solvency II regime towards a new Solvency UK, moving the UK back toward a less prescriptive and more principles-based regulatory rule set.
 To date, these changes have touched lightly on the area of IMs (see further below), and we expect the PRA to continue to tweak its approach to IMs in the coming years.

 1. Advantages of an Internal Model

-(b) Risk sensitivity.
+• Risk Sensitivity.
 An IM tracks risks more accurately and, therefore, overall capital will be more accurately determined when compared to the standard formula.
-Less capital leads to lower costs of capital, leading to cost advantages and the potential to utilise capital more efficiently within the business.
+Less capital leads to a lower cost of capital, leading to cost advantages and the potential to utilise capital more efficiently within the business.

-(c) Risk awareness.
+• Risk Awareness.
 Developing an IM requires a (re)insurer to invest time and resources in understanding the risks of the business at a fundamental level.

-(d) Flexibility.
-More flexibility in how the (re)insurer takes credit for certain risk mitigation techniques it has implemented.
+• Flexibility.
+An IM provides more flexibility in how the (re)insurer takes credit for certain risk mitigation techniques it has implemented.
 IMs develop over time and can respond more quickly than the standard formula to changes in a (re)insurer’s risk landscape.

-(e) Duration.
-An IM permits a (re)insurer to calibrate its SCR using a longer timescale than the standard formula.288 This may allow insurers to accommodate longer-term considerations into their IMs, such as sustainability risks.
+• Duration.
+An IM permits a (re)insurer to calibrate its SCR using a longer timescale than the standard formula.512 This may allow insurers to accommodate longer-term considerations into their IMs, such as sustainability risks.

-(f) Data.
+• Data.
 An IM provides the (re)insurer with more data which can be used to make positive business decisions.
-For example, the model can provide information on different return periods which can be extremely useful.
+For example, the model can provide information on different return periods, which can be extremely useful.

 Originally it was assumed that smaller companies would use the standard formula at first, and graduate to IMs at a later stage.
 In practice, however, the hoped-for benefits of industry-wide use of IMs have not been borne out.
 The cost of developing an IM typically runs to tens of millions even for mid-sized companies, and hundreds of millions for larger companies.